Appekip/schoolwork/README.md

-# All of the projects i've done in school are here:
+# All of the projects i've done in school are here (Exept for the Unity project):

 Valmis Projekti 1.0 is a Website project coded in html, css and javascript